 a gym, and a variety of open public spaces, interconnected by stairs and passages.

-In Soviet Russia, garages were often seen (and, in some regions, still are today) as an alternative to overcrowded and uncomfortable homes, a container for a private life that cannot be fully controlled or defined by protocols.
-Indeed, garages are associated with underground culture all over the world – at least, in the field of music, art or IT, – but in Russia, they are also strongly related to understanding of what personal freedom could be in repressive societies.
+In Eastern Europe, garages were often seen (and, in some regions, still are today) as an alternative to overcrowded and uncomfortable homes, a container for a private life that cannot be fully controlled or defined by protocols.
+Indeed, garages are associated with underground culture all over the world – at least, in the field of music, art or IT, – but on the vast territory of the former USSR, they are also strongly related to understanding of what personal freedom could be in repressive societies.

 Intentional roughness in detailing and the choice in favour of cheap, democratic materials help to create the feeling of a non-designed structure, of a place that grew naturally and almost spontaneously over the years as any classical garage complex of the previous era.
 The complex targets very different social groups – from young locals and city creatives to more conservative public and even tourists.